adamhump/shopify-label-sorter/README.md

 ## 🎯 Problem Solved

-**Before**: Warehouse staff receive hundreds of randomly-ordered packing slips and shipping labels each day.
-They spend 2+ hours manually:
+**Before**: Shopify labels and packing slips print in order of the timing of the orders coming in.
+Warehouse staff spends time:
 - Reading each packing slip to identify products
 - Looking up warehouse locations for each product
 - Physically sorting documents by warehouse area
 - Matching packing slips to their corresponding shipping labels
 - Walking inefficient routes through the warehouse

-**After**: Upload two PDFs → Get perfectly organized documents in 2 minutes, ready for efficient warehouse picking.
+**After**: Upload two PDFs → Get labels AND packing slips sorted by product, and secondly by warehouse area.
+Perfectly organized documents in 2 minutes, ready for efficient warehouse picking.

 ## ⚡ Business Impact

-- ⏱️ **95% Time Reduction**: 2 hours → 2 minutes daily
+- ⏱️ **95% Time Reduction**: 1 hour → 2 minutes daily
 - 🎯 **Zero Sorting Errors**: Eliminates manual mistakes
 - 📈 **Efficiency Gains**: Optimized warehouse picking routes
 - 🔄 **Infinite Scalability**: Handles any volume of orders